Ubuntuser2012/RemoteTaskMonitor/README.md

 -   Alert you when a process or thread exceeds a set CPU threshold
 -   Alert you when memory falls below a set threshold

-### Thread Names

-You can also display names for the threads by specifying the names in threads.txt file following in format:

-<thread id>:<thread name>

-<thread id>:<thread name>

-<thread id>:<thread name>

-(Remove the < and >)

-Each line must be terminated by new line carriage return characters and the thread name must be less than 30 characters.
-The  _threads.txt_  file should be copied to the file system in the device.

 ### Real Time Plots

 The graph shows the overall CPU and memory usage as a function of time.
 You can also add and remove individual processes and threads.